unbit/uwsgi-docs/BuildSystem.rst

 When you ask uWSGI to load a plugin it simply calls dlopen() and get the uwsgi_plugin struct via dlsym().

 The vast majority of the uWSGI project is developed as a plugin.
-This structure ensures a modular approach to configuration and, obviously, a more sane development style.
+This structure ensures a modular approach to configuration and a saner development style.

 The sysadmin is free to embed each plugin in the server binary or to build each plugin as an external shared library.